Introduction to the University Complaints and Feedback Procedure

 Code of Practice for the Investigation of Research Misconduct - this includes but is not exclusive to the fabrication or falsification of research data, the use of another person’s ideas, work or research data without appropriate acknowledgement and/or misleading ascription of authorship to a publication.
 If an individual has a complaint about the way the Research Misconduct process itself is being operated and have tried to resolve it directly with the individual(s) responsible but have not been able to, they should contact the Director, People Group (see below) on behalf of the Registrar.

-Whistleblowing Code of Practice - this makes provision for staff or students or anyone contractually connected with the University to raise concerns about serious malpractice within the University and to do so with the knowledge that their action will be viewed positively and that they will be protected from victimization.
+Whistleblowing Code of Practice - this makes provision for staff contractually connected with the University to raise concerns about serious malpractice within the University and to do so with the knowledge that their action will be viewed positively and that they will be protected from victimization.

-If you are a member of staff or a member of the public who wishes to provide feedback/make a complaint about any area of University service that you have received that is not covered above, please take the following steps:
+If you are a member of staff who wishes to provide feedback/make a complaint about any area of University service that you have received that is not covered above, please take the following steps:

 1. If your comment involves a specific feedback or complaint, you should call the general departmental enquiries number or email as listed on the appropriate departmental website.
 Some University departments specifically provide guidance on their departmental websites about giving feedback or making a complaint.
-You may also seek advice from the Dean of Students or the Students' Union if you are a student, or your HR Adviser if you are a member of staff.
+You should your HR Adviser if you are a member of staff.

 2. If your feedback is of a general nature and/or you are not aware of a more direct or local route to provide it, please do use the University's General Feedback Form.
 This form is not to be used for complaints, however, but your views (compliments or concerns) on the University's services or operations for which you are not expecting a response or action in relation to your particular case.